 F1 Producer/AD Responsibilities

 - Secure each filming location by completing a Location Agreement and Shooting Plan.
-Make sure the location owner is clear about the nature of the production, and provide them with a Location Pamphlet.
+Make sure the location owner is clear about the nature of the production.

 - Organize the Tech Scout for each location with at least the ATL.
 Establish where the restrooms, parking, staging, base camp and set will be.
 Complete a Location Hazard Assessment Checklist.
 If any location hazards, then also complete a Hazard Notification Report.

 - Have each actor sign a Performance Agreement.

 - Arrange for volunteers and/or extras if required.

 - Coordinate call times with other Producers in your cycle to ensure 10 hr turnaround.

 - Prepare all scheduling information and other material required for ATL Prep.

 - Attend ATL prep and takes notes for the Director.

 - Assist the Director with any and all logistical needs to prepare for principal photography.